apigeoneer/100-days-of-code/r1-log.md

 Added a drawer menu to a new #F1 app I started working on.
 The Toolbar variable in the MainActivity is taking a toll on me.
 Idk what's wrong with it.
 Kindly share suggestions, if any.

 ###R1D12
 Added few more elements to the drawer menu, & animations to the entry & exit of fragments in the app.
 Brushed up HTML & CSS fundamentals by practicing on Codedamn.

 ###R1D13
 ---skipped---

 ###R1D14
 Attempted a graph problem, & 2 #ProjectEuler's problems today.
 Was able to solve only 1 out of 3: Multiples of 3 and 5.

+###R1D15
+Attempted 3 dp problems on Leetcode, could solve only 1.
+Brushed up #css fundamentals.